freephile/qb.orig/docs/index.md

 ### Comparisons

-Referata.com does not support HTTPS[3].
-And, it has a limited set of extensions [4].
-There are 4 plans [5] that range in price from (free), \$20, \$50 and \$80/mo.
+Referata.com is a great place to host a wiki for minimal cost.
+And they deserve all the respect in the world.
+However, they currently do not support HTTPS <sup>[3](#footnote3)</sup>.
+And, it has a limited set of extensions <sup>[4](#footnote4)</sup>.
+There are 4 plans <sup>[5](#footnote5)</sup> that range in price from (free), \$20, \$50 and \$80/mo.
 The free tier is especially not remarkable.
 The only plans that offer a domain name are \$50 and \$80 with no mention of the RAM and CPU dedicated (hint: it is slow).
-Speaking with Yaron, the QualityBox should be priced at \$300/mo
+Speaking with Yaron, the QualityBox should be priced at \$300/mo  Hopefully Referata will soon be offering QualityBox hosting.

 Inventory
 ---------

 We'll (probably?) have both static hosts (our own that we want to refer to explicitly) and dynamic hosts (clients' servers which we can refer to by naming convention or id) to operate on.
 This is sometimes referred to as a 'hybrid cloud'.
 With Ansible, you can specify an inventory directory where multiple sources are found.
-Executable files are treated as dynamic sources.
-[6]
+Executable files are treated as dynamic sources. <sup>[6](#footnote6)</sup>

 ### Python Script